Students brainstorm simple acts of kindness and design a bookmark as a reminder.

 - Blank paper cut into the size and shape of a bookmark, one blank bookmark per learner

-Say, "Caring involves showing concern for the feelings and needs of others and doing what we can to make others feel better.
+Say, "Caring involves showing concern for the feelings and needs of others and being part of addressing issues together.
 One of the ways we show caring is by performing acts of kindness."
-Discuss how one person doing small acts of kindness repeatedly or a group of people doing small acts of kindness can have an impact on a community.
+Brainstorm a list of kind acts we can do for our friends, family, and people in our community.

 Ask, "What effect can our acts of caring have on our community?
 What effects can acts of caring have on the giver?"

 Learners make a bookmark to encourage small acts of kindness.
-On a piece of thick paper cut in the size and shape of a bookmark.
-Tell them to write the phrase "Perform Random Acts of Kindness" attractively on their bookmark.
-They can decorate the bookmarks at school or home using markers or collage materials.
+On a piece of thick paper cut in the size and shape of a bookmark, they write the phrase "Perform Random Acts of Kindness" and decorate using markers or collage materials.